jm130/dmogdocs/docs/source/user/jobsubmission.rst

 ``Slurm`` options can also be added to the sbatch command directly as command line arguments, which will override the ones embedded in the job script.

-Here are some examples of job submission scripts:
+Here are some examples of job submission scripts.

  Serial job
  ~~~~~~~~~~